|

 handled at the local level.
 Yet, the Lockshop and Systems Administrators

 have oversight, audit and reporting capabilities.
+Many facilities

 choose not to allow Department Masterkeys to reside at the Department level.